DEEZERBIG/fear_and_hunger_coin_game/README.md

-# hey, so basically this is a short little simulation on how the coin flip system works on fear and hunger
+# this is a short little simulation on how the coin flip system works on fear and hunger MADE on python

 the multiflip function is basically the lucky coins, which is you flip multiple to increase your odds on winning